Hoyg/azuredevopslabs/labs/vstsextend/releasegates/readme.md

    ![commit](images/commit.png)

-1. The build will automatically trigger as we have *Continuous Integration (CI)* trigger type enabled in the build definition.
+1. The build will automatically trigger as we have *Continuous Integration (CI)* trigger type enabled in the build pipeline.
 Once the build succeeds, navigate to the **Releases** tab.
 You will notice the release have been triggered after the successful build.

 1. Go to release **Logs** to see the progress.
 You will see **Query Work Items** gate have failed in delay before evaluation, which indicates there are active bugs.
 These bugs should be closed in-order to proceed further.
 Next sampling time will be after 5 minutes.

    ![log1](images/log1.png)

-1. Navigate to **Queries** under **Work** tab.
+1. Navigate to **Queries** under **Boards** tab.

    ![goto_queries](images/goto_queries.png)